Graduate Tax Program (LL.M.)

-The University of Washington School of Law’s Graduate Program in Taxation provides a rigorous study of tax law leading to the degree of Master of Laws (LL.M.) in Taxation.
+The UW Graduate Program in Taxation provides a rigorous study of tax law leading to the degree of Master of Laws (LL.M.) in Taxation.

 Located in the beautiful and vibrant city of Seattle, the University of Washington School of Law is a highly-ranked law school in one of the premier research universities in the world.

 The Pacific Northwest is the gateway to the Pacific Rim and is home to many of the world’s leading corporations, including Microsoft, Starbucks, Nike, Amazon.com, Costco, and Nintendo.
 As a result, the Graduate Program in Taxation is able to draw faculty from a dynamic legal community.
 Courses are taught by both nationally-recognized scholars and leading practitioners in their area of specialty, who bring cutting-edge practice experience to the classroom.